fmtr/amniotic/docs/recordings.md

 ## Audio Formats

-Since Amniotic uses the [Python FFMPEG bindings](https://pyav.org/docs/develop/overview/installation.html), it should support [any format FFMPEG does](https://ffmpeg.org/ffmpeg-formats.html) - but probably safest to stick to simple audio formats, MP3, M4A etc., which have been tested during development.
+Since Amniotic uses [Python FFMPEG bindings](https://pyav.org/docs/develop/overview/installation.html), it should support [any format FFMPEG does](https://ffmpeg.org/ffmpeg-formats.html) - but probably safest to stick to simple audio formats, MP3, M4A etc., which have been tested during development.